Braves vs. Mets Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Pete Alonso and others are available in the Atlanta Braves-New York Mets matchup at Truist Park on Tuesday, starting at 7:20 PM ET.
+You can find player prop bet odds for Ronald Acuna Jr., Pete Alonso and others on the Atlanta Braves and New York Mets heading into their matchup at 7:20 PM ET on Wednesday at Truist Park.

 Bet on this matchup or its props with DraftKings!